 It’s in your cat’s nature to jump and climb, so counter-hopping can be a challenging habit to break.
 However, you can keep your countertops kitten-free with some patience, persistence, and pleasing alternatives for your cat to explore.

-Other Pet Resources
+Other Resources for Pet Owners

 - Best Dog Toys